 1. Place the sformato on to a piece of baking paper, cover with cream and place in an oven at 180C.
 Cook until the sformato have coloured and puffed up a little.

 2. The sformato can be used as a garnish for grilled meats or as a dish as a on its own, with grilled mushrooms and a parmesan cream sauce

-This recipe was developed by chef Michael Ryan who has recently opened his own restaurant - Range - at Myrtleford in North East Victoria.
+This recipe was developed by chef Michael Ryan of Provenance restaurant in Beechworth, North East Victoria.